sardana-org/sardana/doc/source/glossary.rst

         an indented code block or within a pair of matching left and right delimiters (parentheses, square brackets or curly braces).

+    ADC
+        In electronics, an analog-to-digital converter (ADC) is a system that converts an analog signal e.g. voltage into its digital representation.

     argument
         A value passed to a function or method, assigned to a named local variable in the function body.
 A function or method may have both